57blocks/website-article/articles/Web3 Intents Based Systems and How LIFI is Pushing Cross-Chain Swaps Evolution/README.md

 We've been thinking a lot lately about what it really means to build technology that people want to use.

-Take crypto today - many users want to chase better yields, buy an NFT on a different chain, or participate in a DAO that doesn’t live where their assets are.
+Take crypto today - many users want to chase better yields, buy an NFT on a different chain, or participate in a DAO that doesn't live where their assets are.
 These are real motivations that drive cross-chain activity, but the process still feels unnecessarily complex.

-You know that feeling when something should be simple - like transferring money or booking a flight - but the steps are so frustrating you question whether it’s worth it?
-That’s how many feel about crypto users' experience today.
+You know that feeling when something should be simple - like transferring money or booking a flight - but the steps are so frustrating you question whether it's worth it?
+That's how many feel about crypto users' experience today.

-Instead of forcing users to figure out how to move their assets including bridges, gas tokens, and token standards, it’s more effective to let them focus on what they want to achieve - not on how to get there.
+Instead of forcing users to figure out how to move their assets including bridges, gas tokens, and token standards, it's more effective to let them focus on what they want to achieve - not on how to get there.

 Our collaboration with [LI.FI](https://li.fi/) is about more than bridging a technical gap.
 It shows the industry that seamless, secure cross-chain transactions are achievable today.
 Empowering [LI.FI](https://li.fi/) to aggregate liquidity across multiple DEXs and blockchains pushes the boundaries of what end-users and developers can accomplish in the DeFi space:

-- **Transforming the user experience today.** Every upgrade to [LI.FI](https://li.fi/)’s aggregation engine means crypto users can swap assets cross-chain more easily and cost-effectively.
-There’s no need to understand the complexities beneath the surface; the best price and path are just a click away.
+- **Transforming the user experience today.** Every upgrade to [LI.FI](https://li.fi/)'s aggregation engine means crypto users can swap assets cross-chain more easily and cost-effectively.
+There's no need to understand the complexities beneath the surface; the best price and path are just a click away.
 This simplicity is powering a new standard for user-centric DeFi.
-- **Leading the conversation on what’s next.** Our work intersects with the evolution of intent-based systems, an innovation that goes far beyond swaps.
+- **Leading the conversation on what's next.** Our work intersects with the evolution of intent-based systems, an innovation that goes far beyond swaps.
 We see emerging opportunities for intent-driven lending, staking, and borrowing solutions that could make complex operations as easy as submitting a single request.
 Imagine rebalancing your portfolio, participating in a staking opportunity, or borrowing against assets across multiple chains with one action, all orchestrated behind the scenes for the user.
-- **Seamless blockchain interoperability and mainstream adoption.** As this technology matures, interoperability between blockchains will become seamless to the end user; they’ll simply express what they want, and the most efficient path will be executed instantaneously, regardless of chain or liquidity source.
+- **Seamless blockchain interoperability and mainstream adoption.** As this technology matures, interoperability between blockchains will become seamless to the end user; they'll simply express what they want, and the most efficient path will be executed instantaneously, regardless of chain or liquidity source.
 This paves the way for the broader adoption of DeFi, making crypto as seamless and accessible as any mainstream financial app.

 ## The Challenge: Making Cross-Chain Transactions User-Friendly